DLanzante/diversified/README.md

    - As a user who disagrees with certain viewpoints, I want to exploit the moderator’s reliance on automated systems to remove content that I find offensive, even if the posts don’t truly violate community guidelines.

 5. Mis-User Story for E):
+   - As a malicious user, I want to repeatedly dislike content that I disagree with, even if it's positive or constructive, to artificially skew the feedback and harm other users’ experiences.
+   - As a user with ill intentions, I want to create misleading or offensive posts to get more attention, and then like or comment on my own posts to artificially inflate engagement.
+   - As a user, I want to edit my posts and comments multiple times to change the context or mislead others without them being able to notice the change.
+   - As a user, I want to make it difficult for others to edit or delete their posts or comments, by creating toxic or irrelevant content that discourages engagement.

 #### Mitigating Criteria